XiangyuDongAI/XiangyuDongAI.github.io/_pages/about.md

 [SE-VLN: A Self-Evolving Vision-Language Navigation Framework Based on Multimodal Large Language Models](https://arxiv.org/abs/2507.13152)

 __Xiangyu Dong *__, Haoran Zhao *, Jiang Gao, Haozhou Li, Xiaoguang Ma <sup>†</sup>, Yaoming Zhou <sup>†</sup>, Fuhai Chen, Juan Liu.

-2025 2nd International Conference on Advanced Control Systems and Automation Technology
+2025 2nd International Conference on Advanced Control Systems and Automation Technology (ACSAT 2025).

 [**Introduction**]((https://example.com/paper1)) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - We drew inspiration from the evolution capabilities of natural agents, and proposed a self-evolving VLN framework (SE-VLN) to endow VLN agents with the ability to continuously evolve during testing.
 To the best of our knowledge, it was the first time that an multimodal LLM-powered self-evolving VLN framework was proposed.